 - keep a record of identified risks and the action taken to mitigate them.

 The assessment looks at risks associated with developmental milestones as there's a strong link between the types of accidents children are involved in and their stage of development.

 It also takes a Sign of Safety approach, encouraging families to think about what's working well and what actions can be taken to make their children safer.

 The CHIP assessment can be downloaded at the bottom of the page.
 It comes with a guide containing all the safety messages relating to each question on the assessment.

+You can complete the assessment online and on submission a copy will be sent to your email address.
 It's also available on Mosaic so it can be added to a child/family's record.

 Click here to refer.
 Please read the information below before referring.